Sanniquellie: Economy

-The main moneymaking activity in Sanniquellie and its surroundings is rubber production.
-There is a Firestone buying station located at New Barracks Junction.
+The principal economic activity in Sanniquellie and the surrounding area is rubber production.
+A Firestone buying station is located at New Barracks Junction.

-No less important is rice production.
-There are many rice fields in the town and outside, and the other equipment related to rice production are rice kitchens and rice mills.
-The product is called country rice.
-Vegetable (pepper, bitter balls, cucumbers, corn, cassava, eddoes, potatoes, tomatoes, peanuts) and fruit (pineapples, limes, mandarins, grapefruits, oranges, bananas, plaintains, mangoes, plums) production is provided by local farms supplying local markets or the market in Monrovia (mainly plantains and bananas).
+Rice production is also significant, with many rice fields both within and outside the city.
+Related infrastructure includes rice kitchens and rice mills.
+Local farms also produce a variety of vegetables—including pepper, bitter balls, cucumbers, corn, cassava, eddoes, potatoes, tomatoes, and peanuts—and fruits such as pineapples, limes, mandarins, grapefruits, oranges, bananas, plantains, mangoes, and plums.
+Much of this produce is sold at local markets or transported to Monrovia.